oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 </p>

 ## Waterpolo App + Backend
-This is the backend API + website & admin-section for the waterpolo-app we created for the course Mobile App Projects 3 at Hogeschool Gent.
+This is the backend API + website and admin-section for the waterpolo-app we created for the course Mobile App Projects 3 at Hogeschool Gent.
 It is written in Laravel + Vue as frontend JS lib.

 ####Backend